dmachard/dmachard.github.io/content/posts/0053-coredns-dnstap-tls.md

 openssl x509 -req -days 36500 -in server.csr -signkey dnscollector.key -out dnscollector.crt
 ```

-Create the following `config_dnscollector.conf` in ypur working folder.
+Create a file named `config_dnscollector.conf` in your working folder with the following content.
+This configuration sets up the DNS-collector with TLS support and specifies the certificate and key files.

 ```yaml
 global: